sungyuhuan/bp-openvino-myriadx-rpi/README.md

 		sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 		```

 		- should not be empty.
-If empty (for older version of Raspbian), try this
+If empty (for older version of Raspbian), try another path like this
 		```
 		sudo nano /home/user/.config/lxsession/LXDE-pi/autostart
 		```